 Post Production: Jules Taylor

-All right.
+Maximillian Alvarez: All right.
 Well, welcome everyone to another episode of Working People, a podcast about the lives, jobs, dreams, and struggles of the working class today.
-Brought to you in partnership with In These Times Magazine and The Real News Network, produced by Jules Taylor, and made possible by the support of listeners like you.
+Brought to you in partnership with In These Times magazine and The Real News Network, produced by Jules Taylor, and made possible by the support of listeners like you.

 So as you guys heard, we’ve got a really special and really urgent panel for you all today.
 I’m sure if you listen to this show, you have been hearing about the news going on in the academic side of the labor movement.
 A lot of incredible struggles that we’ve been covering here at Working People, over at The Real News Network, especially over the past year or two years.
 We’re talking about historic strikes at the University of California, unionization campaigns at Johns Hopkins, Northwestern, Northeastern, Indiana University, non-tenure track faculty strikes or near strikes at the University of California, the University of Illinois at Chicago.